AzureCloudWorkshops/ACW-AI-Workshop/README.md

 </details>

-### D. Bonus - steaming chat
+### D. Bonus - streaming chat
- If wou would like to get that delayed output feel, you can use the GetStreamChatMessageContentAsync Method:
+ If you would like to get that delayed output feel, you can use the GetStreamChatMessageContentAsync Method:

 ### E. Bonus - Plugin